Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 It’s SO easy to use while traveling.

-After using the cup for a year I can now say with confidence that I am not ever planning to go back to tampons and pads again.
+After using the cup for three years I can now say with confidence that I am not ever planning to go back to tampons and pads again.
 While there might be a small amount of maintenance required when using a menstrual cup, the benefits deeply outweigh any negatives!

 Do you use a menstrual cup?
-Tell me about your thoughts on the best menstrual cup on the market!
+Tell me about your thoughts on the best menstrual cup for travel and everyday life!
 Have I convinced you to try a menstrual cup?
 Let me know what you think!